 All Travel Agents shall respect the following principles of fair commercial practices in order to ensure and maintain a fair treatment of consumers:

-- Flights and/or related services must not be marketed as “free” or equivalent if the customer must pay anything other than the unavoidable cost of responding to the commercial practice (e.g. making a phone call), or collecting or paying for delivery of an item; Also, the Travel Agent shall not propose to its customer to pay for services such as information regarding flight disruptions and /or cancelation and/or modification of flight without first informing the passenger that the same services may be offered by the Carrier to the passenger free of charge as part of the Fare price;
+- Fares and/or related services must not be marketed as “free” or equivalent if the customer must pay anything other than the unavoidable cost of responding to the commercial practice (e.g. making a phone call), or collecting or paying for delivery of an item; Also, the Travel Agent shall not propose to its customer to pay for services such as information regarding flight disruptions and /or cancelation and/or modification of flight without first informing the passenger that the same services may be offered by the Carrier to the passenger free of charge as part of the Fare price;

 - The material details of the flight and/or related service (which include flight timings, stops made en-route and full names of airports) shall be clearly displayed in a non-misleading manner, with any limitations and conditions clearly attached;

-- Flights and/or related services shall not be biased with respect to display, distribution or access, including added service fees.
-Travel Agents shall ensure that any display of the Carrier’s schedules, Fares, rules, seat availability or other flight information on any website is displayed in a correct and complete manner and that the presentation of information is based on all relevant objective criteria, such as fare price, transfer times, shortest connection, and each of which is consistently applied to all carriers and in all markets;
+- Fares and/or related services shall not be biased with respect to display, distribution or access, including added service fees.
+Travel Agents shall ensure that any display of a Carrier’s schedules, Fares, rules, seat availability or other flight information on any website is displayed in a correct and complete manner and that the presentation of information is based on all relevant objective criteria, such as total price, transfer times, shortest connection, and each of which is consistently applied to all carriers and in all markets;

-- The prices displayed by the Travel Agent should be effectively accessible to the customer and it should not include any fake and/or misleading discounts linked to availability conditions unattainable to the customer (i.e. discount imposing to the customer the use of no customary and reasonable payment method).
+- Final prices displayed by the Travel Agent should be effectively accessible to the customer and it should not include any fake and/or misleading discounts linked to availability conditions unattainable to the customer (i.e. discount imposing to the customer the use of no customary and reasonable payment method);

 If for any reason Travel Agent needs to convert a fare into a different currency when issuing via a GDS, it shall strictly apply the rate of exchange available in the GDS at the time of the customer request.

 The Travel Agent shall not apply credit card surcharges when issuing Carrier Fares in countries where such surcharges are prohibited.
 However, in countries where such credit card surcharges are allowable, the Travel Agent shall fully comply with all related local laws.